-The presence of the written report in the chart documentation is paramount when one is audited.
+The presence of a specific and separate written report in the chart documentation is paramount in preparing a response/defense when one is audited.
 I highly recommend that a separate form be used which leaves an audit trail indicating that there is an interpretation and report.
 This is a particular problem with digital imaging where in many instances the images are reviewed without the chart, and the physician neglects to provide a written interpretation and report.